krunicm/nanodegree_self-driving/P1-Finding_Lane_Lines/writeup_report.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on work in a written report
+* Reflection on a work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images/challange1.jpg "Challange"

 ---